elidianesampaiotrabuco/elidianesampaiotrabuco/README.md

 # Welcome to MediaStarrieVideoEditorCommunications1024 Qᴴᴰ/MSVEC1024 Qᴴᴰ's GitHub page!
 > i'm a little more active here now

-I'm the lead developer of PsExtra (completely rewritten as a simple and modern (Win8 Metro-ish) website, also has a lite version), ~~ABNCG: Reimagined~~ ABNCG: Classic Remastered (name inspired from Baldi's Basics Classic Remastered, credits to mystman12) and other projects (some are dead forks).
+I'm the lead developer of PsXTRA (completely rewritten as a simple and modern (Win8 Metro-ish) website, also has a lite version), ~~ABNCG: Reimagined~~ ABNCG: Classic Remastered (name inspired from Baldi's Basics Classic Remastered, credits to mystman12) and other projects (some are dead forks).

 I'm also learning Lua and C#.
 (I'm kinda bad at C#)